 If you entered the new set points manually the software will automatically find new set points like the Navigator would when you get to this point.
 Be patient you may have to go through this cycle of the oven not controlling to set point values a few times before the proper combination of acceptable set points and profile optimization can be found.
 In worst case scenarios you may have to change the 2.0 degrees delta between set point and actual because the oven is just simply not capable of getting within 2 degrees C of the set point no matter what the temperature.

-Tip: If you get into a situation where you are having to adjust too many times and are still not getting set points that the oven will control to, but you are or you will be in spec by manually changing predicted set points, then go into the Optimization Tab and turn off “Allow Zone Set points To Change”.
-The next time around, the software will not change any of the zone values but you can go in and change them manually to exactly what the actual values are and run the profile.
+Tip: If you get into a situation where you are having to adjust too many times and are still not getting set points that the oven will control to, but you are or you will be in spec by manually changing predicted set points, then go into the Optimization Tab and turn off “Allow Zone Set Points To Change”.
+The next time around, the software will not change any of the zone values, but you can go in and change them manually to exactly what the actual values are and run the profile.

 Before running a Virtual Profile with oven communications, review the following: